TL;DR

 They are health-code compliant, licensed facilities

-Entrepreneurship is a lonely journey, with nearly 30% of entrepreneurs struggling with loneliness and isolation.
+Entrepreneurship is a lonely journey, with nearly 30% of entrepreneurs struggling with feelings of isolation.
 When you’re building your own business from the ground up, having a community of people who are on a similar journey can go a long way.

 They allow for flexible scheduling and membership opportunities